Modelling stellar evolution in mass-transferring binaries and gravitational-wave progenitors with METISSE: Case study: Evolution of a binary system with SSE and METISSE in BSE

 \subsection{Binary evolution with SSE and METISSE using Pols98 tracks}

 In this section, we compute the evolution of the 25\Msun{} and 15\Msun{} binary system described above with BSE-METISSE using \citet{Pols:1998} tracks and compare the results obtained using the traditional method of using SSE formulae in BSE.
-The evolution of the binary system as predicted by both methods is summarized in the top two panels (panels a and b) of Figure~\ref{fig:summary_bse_metisse}.
+The evolution of the binary system as predicted by both methods is summarized in the top two panels of Figure~\ref{fig:summary_bse_metisse}.
+Panel (a) of Figure~\ref{fig:summary_bse_metisse} depicts the evolution of the binary computed using SSE-POLS98 while panel (b) shows the evolutionary predictions from METISSE-POLS98.

-Panel (a) of Figure~\ref{fig:summary_bse_metisse} depicts the evolution of the binary computed using SSE-POLS98.
-The system starts with both stars on the main sequence with an orbital separation of 1800\,days ($\approx$ 2128\Rsun{}).
+In both cases, the system starts with both stars on the main sequence with an orbital separation of 1800\,days ($\approx$ 2128\Rsun{}).
 The large separation allows the binary to evolve as a detached system, interacting primarily through wind accretion and tides.
 Some of the mass lost by the 25\Msun{} primary through stellar winds is accreted non-conservatively by the 15\Msun{} secondary.
-The mass loss through stellar winds increases the orbital separation of the binary to 2193\Rsun{}.
-As the primary evolves, it expands and eventually fills its Roche lobe during the core helium burning phase at 7.57\,Myr, while the secondary is still burning hydrogen on the main sequence (Figure~\ref{fig:comp_bse_metisse}).
-RLOF ensues and mass is transferred from the now 23.59\Msun{} primary onto the 15.01\Msun{} secondary.
-This mass transfer initially decreases the orbital separation as mass is transferred conservatively from the more massive primary to the less massive secondary.
-The mass ratio reverses at the orbital separation of 2183\Rsun{}, and further mass transfer only widens the binary.
+As the primary evolves, it expands and eventually fills its Roche lobe during the core helium burning phase, while the secondary is still burning hydrogen on the main sequence.

-Mass transfer through RLOF continues on the nuclear timescale as the primary evolves through the giant phases and ends at an orbital separation of 2573\Rsun{}, when the primary undergoes a supernova explosion at 8.26\,Myr.
-The primary, with a pre-supernova mass of 11.84\Msun{} and a carbon-oxygen core mass of 7.10\Msun{}, forms a 9.00\Msun{} BH.
-The secondary, on the other hand, has become a blue straggler star with a total mass of 20.15\Msun{}.
-The evolution of the secondary continues while the companion BH grows through wind accretion to a final mass of 9.44\Msun{}.
-The secondary evolves to become a 13.95\Msun{} giant with a 5.38\Msun{} carbon-oxygen core before exploding in a supernova at 13.89\,Myr to form a 2.23\Msun{} neutron star.
-By construction, no natal kick is imparted to the newly formed neutron star, although the large amount of mass lost during the supernova explosion disrupts the binary and the system becomes unbound.
+{RLOF ensues and mass is transferred conservatively from the more massive primary to the less massive secondary.
+Mass transfer through RLOF continues on the nuclear timescale as the primary evolves through the giant phases and ends when the primary undergoes a supernova explosion to form a BH.
+The secondary, which is now a blue straggler star, continues its evolution while the companion BH grows through wind accretion.
+The secondary ultimately explodes in a supernova to form a NS.
+By construction, no natal kick is imparted to the newly formed neutron star, although the large amount of mass lost during the supernova explosion disrupts the binary and the system becomes unbound. }